I work in modeling and film production and like to share insights into both businesses.

 Melbourne Underground Film Festival gives two awards to Sheborg: Best Actress for both Masterman and Duff; Special Jury Prize for Armstrong.

-I recommend you watch Sheborg because the first six minutes will rock your obsession with horror movies.
+I recommend watching Sheborg because the first six minutes will rock your obsession with horror movies.

 Portugal's "The Lost Forest of Souls"

 The Lost Forest of Souls is a Portugal psychological horror film written and directed by José Pedro Lopes.
 The movie follows Ricardo and Carolina, played by Jorge Mota and Daniela Love.
-They are total strangers and meet apparently by chance in a forest called the “Forest of the Lost Souls.”
+They are total strangers and meet by chance in the “Forest of the Lost Souls.”

 The forest is where many people go to commit suicide.
 Carolina is a young woman, and Richardo is an older man.
 They have come to the woods to kill themselves.

 While they go further into the forest, the story gets more interesting, and a psychopath comes out from the dense forest.
 The movie received favorable reviews and awards.
-I highly recommend The Forest of Lost Souls, as one of the best foreign horror movies, for anyone who enjoys watching horror movies.
+As one of the best foreign horror movies, I highly recommend The Forest of Lost Souls to anyone who enjoys watching horror movies with a fresh twist.

 Twainian "The Tag-Along 2"

 Twainian horror movie, The Tag-Along 2 is a sequel based on an urban legend movie called The Tag-Along is about a situation.
 In 1998, a home video called "The Little Girl Red" caused quite a frenzy of viral interest.
-The first foreign movie, The Tag-Along, received positive reviews and was a box-office triumph.
+The Tag-Along's first foreign movie received positive reviews and was a box-office triumph.